gwannon/ideasRoleras/Point-n-click/03CreateAdventureGame.md

 * **Science Fiction:** Science fiction is very broad and allows for a wide variety of topics, from adventures on alien planets to time travel or cloning.
 When setting up the adventure, you will need to establish a technological level and specify which technologies are available and which are not.
 There might be clones and psychic powers, but no space travel or robots.
 * **Franchise:** The adventure must feature the franchise's flagship hero or heroine, so one of your players cannot create their own character; they must be that iconic character, and you will provide them with a pre-made character.
 * **Fantasy:** Fantasy, and especially medieval fantasy, is a recurring theme, always closer to classic fairy tales with trolls under bridges and princesses and princes than to the D&D/Tolkien fantasy more typical of other role-playing games.
 The other option is entirely different magical worlds, like in the classic «Loom».
-In these GAs, your characters' verbs can be considered spells and do not need to be next to the clickable element, only on the same screen.
+In these GAs, your characters' verbs can be considered spells and do not need to be next to the clickable item, only on the same screen.
 * **Horror:** These adventures should be highly deadly, and it can be very interesting to set up some kind of timer or clock to put pressure on the players.
 They have a certain number of attempts to finish a scene, and if they fail, the monster will end their lives.
 * **Humor:** Humorous adventures can't be deadly; it doesn't fit the tone.
 Dying and becoming a ghost, however, can be a funny scene.
 * **Mystery:** Perhaps a Sherlock Holmes story shouldn't be deadly, but something darker certainly should be.